Canadian Cottage Garden Design | Explorer Roses to Butchart Gardens

 • Structures

-Custom cedar pergola, professional shed, cold frames
+Custom cedar pergola, insulated garden shed, cold frames, professional arbour

 • Water Features

-Large pond with filtration and winter heating
+Naturalistic wildlife pond with filtration, stone surround, and winter heating element

-• Soil & Mulch
+• Soil and Mulch

 • Total

-Showcase Canadian cottage garden with professional design
+Showcase Canadian cottage garden; professional design and landscaping contractor included in higher range

 Frequently Asked Questions